2022 FIFA World Cup qualification (OFC): Group A

+The result was eventually excluded from the group standings after the withdrawal of the Cook Islands.

+The match was cancelled due to a COVID-19 outbreak in the Vanuatu squad.
+Vanuatu withdrew on 19 March, resulting in the cancellation of the remaining matches involving them.

+The match was cancelled due to a COVID-19 outbreak in the Cook Islands squad.
+The Cook Islands withdrew on 23 March.

+Due to the withdrawals of the other two teams and the cancellation or nullification of all other matches, this match was played as a single-leg play-off, with provisions for extra time and penalties in the event of a tie after normal time.

 Group B

 Final stage

 In the single-leg matches of the final stage, if a match was level at the end of normal playing time, extra time was played (two periods of 15 minutes each) to decide the winner.
 If still tied after extra time, the match was decided by a penalty shoot-out.